-At the National Portrait Gallery, London, Helen has contributed research to major exhibitions including Man Ray Portraits (2013) and curated a diverse range of historical and contemporary displays, including Michael Peto Photographs: Mandela to McCartney (2013), Fred Daniels: Cinema Portraits (2013), Spotlight on Peter Rand (2012), Mick Jagger: Young in the 60s (2011), From Where I Stand: Photographs by Mary McCartney (2010) and Jane Bown: Exposures (2009).
+At the National Portrait Gallery, London, Helen has contributed research to major exhibitions including Man Ray Portraits (2013) and curated a diverse range of historical and contemporary displays, including Michael Peto Photographs: Mandela to McCartney (2013), Fred Daniels: Cinema Portraits (2013), Spotlight on Peter Rand (2012), Mick Jagger: Young in the 60s (2011), From Where I Stand: Mary McCartney (2010) and Jane Bown: Exposures (2009).

 Helen’s research interests cover all aspects of the history of photography, with a special focus on early twentieth century European photography.
 Current research projects include on stage, theatre and society photographer Sasha (Alexander Stewart).
 As an independent curator Helen has worked as a selector on exhibitions and projects with organisations including the Association of Photographers, London Independent Photography, Miniclick and Source Photographic Review.